Which soil sensor is perfect for you?

 CHOOSE THE RIGHT FIELD WATER POTENTIAL SENSOR

 Making good water potential measurements is largely a function of choosing the right instrument and using it skillfully.
 In an ideal world, there would be one instrument that simply and accurately measured water potential over its entire range from wet to dry.
 In the real world, there is an assortment of instruments, each with a well-defined range.
 Figure 7 illustrates that METER’s TEROS 21 matric potential sensor is useful for measuring water potential in the plant available water range (field capacity to air dry).
-Lab and field tests indicate that it can make water potential measurements with acceptable accuracy at least as dry as permanent wilting point.
+The TEROS 22 matric potential sensor is similar to to the TEROS 21 but has an easier installation process (no trenching required).
+Both the TEROS 21 and TEROS 22 can measure across the full range of wetness.
+Lab and field tests indicate that these sensors can make water potential measurements with acceptable accuracy at least as dry as permanent wilting point.
 The tensiometer has a much higher accuracy for measuring water potential in the wet range, which is where most water movement occurs.
 Only tensiometers have the ability to measure high water potential ranges directly.

 A graph showing a range comparison of various water potential instruments